mendix/RestServices/README.md

 * Note that this is a GitHub repository which is based on git, in contrast to the Mendix TeamServer, which is based on SVN.
 So the build-in Teamserver support of the Mendix Modeler will not work for this repository!
 * If you want to receive access to the Mendix Project in which this module is managed, feel to request me an invite!
 The backlog of the project is also managed there.
 * Unit tests are defined in the *Tests* module.
 Those can be run in the usual way using the already included *[UnitTesting](https://appstore.mendix.com/app/Unit%20Testing)* module

+# RestServices, Web Services or App Services?

+How does Rest Services relate to Mendix Webservices and Mendix AppServices?
+Mendix Webservices are the de-facto integration method.
+Webservices are well supported in the Mendix Modeler and allow you to publish and consume operations.
+Webservices rely on the WSDL / SOAP standards for definition and transport.

+Mendix Appservices are build on top of webservices and make integration between Mendix Apps easier.
+They allow you to skip object mappings and provide an API versioning system.

+RestServices allows you to consume and publish operations as well, but based on the JSON standard and Rest principles.
+Besides JSON, the module also provides full support for form-encoded, multipart and binary data transfer, allowing the module the integrate with almost any Rest service.

+It is also possible do share data using RestServices as the module generates Rest based crud operations for your data and (real-time) synchronization strategies.